FIR-3.07 – Fire Performance Art

 2. Dimensions of the room, aisles, and location of exits.

 b.
-Applications must be received 7 days prior to the initial requested performance to accommodate plan review and a site visit, prior to issuing a permit.
+Applications must be received 21 calendar days prior to the scheduled performance date to accommodate plan review and a site visit, prior to issuing a permit.
+Applications received after this deadline may be charged a double fee.

 c.
 The permit will be valid for one year from date of issue.

+d.
+The permit, approved site plan and Policy CE C-7 (FIR 3.07) must be available on site at all performances and shall be presented upon request.

 e.
-The permit, approved site plan and Policy CE C-7 (FIR 3.07) should be available on site at all performances and shall be presented upon request.

-f.
-Venues shall ensure that artists they intend to have perform hold a current “Individual Fire Performance Art Conditional Use Permit”.
+Venues shall ensure that performers hold a current “Individual Fire Performance Art Conditional Use Permit”.

 3. Inspection: Venue owners, their representatives, and event coordinators for street fairs or outdoor public gatherings, are responsible to maintain the requirements as outlined in this policy during all fire practice and performance.